thirumurthis/Learnings/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md

 3. RBAC permissions for ArgoCD to list and access resources in the KIND cluster.
 The RBAC installed in this blog is from argocd project example [argoproj/argo-cd/examples](https://github.com/argoproj/argo-cd/tree/master/examples/k8s-rbac/argocd-server-applications).
 The configuration is added to the kustomization manifest.

-#### Implementing application resources
+#### Implementing ArgoCD resources

-With the above configuration deployed in the ArgoCD, the next step would be to create AppPorect and Application resources.
+With the above ArgoCD configuration changes deployed in the KinD cluster, next step would be to create AppPorject and Application resources.

-1. ArgoCD AppProject manifest the namespace in property `spec.sourceNamespaces` should include the allowed namespaces ArgoCD will be managing in the remote server.
+1. The namespaces to be managed by ArgoCD controller is configured in the `spec.sourceNamespaces` property of the ArgoCD AppProject manifest.

 ```yaml
 # argocd_app_project.yaml